 “I think their responses were unsatisfactory,” added Rep. Kathy Castor, D-Fla.

-Meantime, Rep. Michael Burgess, R-Texas, expressed concern about the role of the Obama Administration in the accident. oil spill.
+Meantime, Rep. Michael Burges, R-Texas, expressed concern about the role of the Obama administration in the accidental oil spill.
 He wants to know about the involvement of the Interior Department in drilling before the April explosion.

 “That too is going to be a part of our investigation,” Burgess said.
 “I’m disappointed that no one from the administration is scheduled to be at our hearing.”

-Tuesday afternoon, Burgess and Barton wrote a letter to the top Democrats on the Energy and Commerce Committee.
-In the missive, the Texas Republicans implored the chairman of the panel to call key administration officials to the May 12 hearing.
+On Tuesday afternoon, Burgess and Barton wrote a letter to the top Democrats on the Energy and Commerce Committee, imploring the chairman of the panel to call key administration officials to the May 12 hearing.

 “We respectfully ask that you invite the Secretary of Interior to provide such information necessary to enable the committee to examine the agency’s role in permitting and in performing inspections prior to the incident,” Burgess and Barton wrote.

 For the time being, the Obama administration has suspended any new offshore drilling programs until it gets to the bottom of this accident.
 However, Barton cautioned against a potential chilling effect imposed by the administration.